(Filipino ginger chicken soup with papaya)

 - Fresh spinach -- about 2 cups

 - Heat the oil in a large pot over medium flame.
-Add the chicken pieces and sauté until lightly browned on all sides, 5-7 minutes.
+Add the chicken pieces and sauté until lightly browned on all sides, 5 to 7 minutes.
+Remove to a plate or bowl.

-- Add the onions and sauté until translucent, about 3 to 4 minutes.
-Next add the garlic and ginger and sauté for another 2 to 3 minutes.
+- Add the onions to the pot and saute until translucent, about 3 to 4 minutes.
+Next add the garlic and ginger and saute for another 2 or 3 minutes.

-- Stir in the water to cover, fish sauce, salt and pepper bring to a boil.
+- Stir in the water, fish sauce, salt and pepper bring to a boil.
 Reduce heat to low, add back the browned chicken pieces and simmer for 25 to 30 minutes, stirring occasionally and skimming off any scum that rises to the surface.

-- Add the cubed papaya and simmer for another 5 to 10 minutes, or until cooked through.
+- Add the cubed papaya to the pot and simmer for another 5 to 10 minutes, or until cooked through.

-- You really need to use unripe, green papaya to get the right texture and taste.
-Don't try using ripe papaya.
-If green papaya is unavailable where you live, use chayote squash (called sayote in the Philippines).
-It's very similar.
+- Green Papaya Substitutes: You really need to use unripe, green papaya to get the right texture and taste, not ripe papaya.
+If green papaya is unavailable where you live, use chayote squash (called sayote in the Philippines); it's very similar.
+Or try peeled, seeded and chopped cucumber.

-- In the Philippines, dahon ng sili, or chili leaves, a leafy green, are usually used instead of spinach.
+- Greens: In the Philippines, dahon ng sili, or chili leaves, a leafy green, are often used instead of spinach, as are the leaves of a tree called malungay.
+Feel free to experiment with your own favorite leafy green.

-- Eliminate the fish sauce and just use salt if you'd like.
+- Eliminate the fish sauce and just use salt if you like.